 The UIC Scholarship and Awards Program or UIC SnAP is UIC’s portal for continuing students to apply for scholarships.
 If you are an undergraduate, graduate student or professional program student you are likely to find scholarships in the system that will fit you.
 Most UIC scholarships are live in the system in spring and the funds apply to your account the following fall.
 Some awards require you to write essays and submit a resume.
 Others may request references or other supporting material.
 A variety of awards are available year round.
 Use your UIC account to log into uic.academicworks.com to apply.

 9. How can I find out more about the Guaranteed Professional Program Admission (GPPA) initiative?

 The GPPA is a program available for high school students applying to UIC.
 If admitted, a GPPA student is guaranteed a seat in the professional or graduate college they chose in their application.
 More information can be found at gppa.uic.edu

 10. Am I eligible to apply for scholarships?

 The answer is “yes”!
 The more complicated part is finding that award on the right timeline.
 Students with all types of backgrounds: permanent residents, undocumented students, students with disabilities, non-traditional (age-wise) students, students without 4.0 GPA’s –it may take a bit of looking but there are options available.
-Start with our listserv, website and library in Suite 1800 SSB (M-F, 9-5).
+Start conducting a search by using our listserv and website.

 11. Are there scholarships for undocumented students?